sleepdeprecation/marky/readme.md

 Close Window.
 I really like Ctrl+W as opposed to Alt+F4 (which works, but only because it's part of the operating system), so I implemented this.

+**Alt + Left**

+If you're in dual pane mode, Marky'll switch to single pane, editor only mode.
+If you're in editor only mode or rendered only mode, Marky'll switch to dual pane mode.

+**Alt + Right**

+If you're in dual pane mode, Marky'll switch to single pane, rendered only mode.
+If you're in rendered only mode or editor only mode, Marky'll switch to dual pane mode.

 ## Requirements